mttaggart/python-cs/mult/lesson.md

-# Multiply and Divide
+# Multiply
 In this lesson, students will use Python to discover that all complex math operations are just implementations of addition/subtraction Well, really addition.

 ## Essential Questions
 * How are complex mathematical operations just repetitions of simpler ones?